Aditya7171-maker/electricity-market-simulation-ieee26/README.md

-IEEE RTS-24 Electricity Market Simulation
+IEEE RTS-24 Electricity Market Simulation:
 Single Hour Copper-Plate Economic Dispatch using Pyomo

 This project implements a single-hour electricity market clearing model using the generator data from the IEEE Reliability Test System.